-4. General Criteria f - Secondary Source Has Been Removed to the Extent Practicable - "Secondary source" is defined as petroleum-impacted soil or groundwater located at or immediately beneath the point of release from the primary source.
-Unless site attributes prevent secondary source removal (e.g. physical or infrastructural constraints exist whose removal or relocation would be technically or economically infeasible), petroleum-release sites are required to undergo secondary source removal to the extent practicable as described in the policy.
+d.
+General Criteria f (Secondary Source) - The LTCP defines "secondary source" as petroleum-impacted soil or groundwater located at or immediately beneath the point of release from the primary source.
+Unless site attributes prevent secondary source removal (e.g. physical or infrastructural constraints exist whose removal or relocation would be technically or economically infeasible), petroleum-release sites are required to undergo secondary source removal to the extent practicable as described herein.
 "To the extent practicable" means implementing a cost-effective corrective action which removes or destroys-in-place the most readily recoverable fraction of source-area mass.
-It is expected that most secondary mass removal efforts will be completed in one year or less.
-Following removal or destruction of the secondary source, additional removal or active remedial actions shall not be required by regulatory agencies unless (1) necessary to abate a demonstrated threat to human health or (2) the groundwater plume does not meet the definition of low threat as described in this policy.
+According to the LTCP, following removal or destruction of the secondary source, additional removal or active remedial actions shall not be required by regulatory agencies unless (1) necessary to abate a demonstrated threat to human health or (2) the groundwater plume does not meet the definition of low threat as described in this policy."